HMS Rodney (1833): Design and description

-The muzzle-loading, smoothbore armament of the Rodney class consisted of thirty-two 32-pounder (63 cwt) guns and two 8 in (50 cwt) shell guns on the lower gun deck and thirty-two 32-pounder (55 cwt) and two 8-inch (50 cwt) shell guns on the upper gun deck.
+The muzzle-loading, smoothbore armament of the Rodney class initially consisted of thirty-two 32-pounder (63 cwt) guns and two 8 in (50 cwt) shell guns on the lower gun deck and thirty-two 32-pounder (55 cwt) and two 8-inch (50 cwt) shell guns on the upper gun deck.
 Between their forecastle and quarterdeck, they carried twenty-four 32-pounder (42 cwt) guns.
-The ships were later rearmed with twenty-six 32-pounders (56 cwt) and six 8-inch shell guns on the lower gundeck and thirty 32-pounders (56 cwt) and six 8-inch shell guns on the upper deck.
+The ships were later rearmed with twenty-six 32-pounders (56 cwt) and six 8-inch shell guns on the lower gun deck and thirty 32-pounders (56 cwt) and six 8-inch shell guns on the upper deck.
 The number of guns on the forecastle and quarterdeck increased to twenty-six 32-pounders (42 cwt) guns.

-These guns made the Rodney-class ships the most powerful warships in the world when designed because they were the first to carry a full array of long guns that were accurate at long range.
-Without short-range carronades they outgunned French and American ships of the same size at long range.
+Conversion

-The conversion of Rodney was ordered on 5 February 1859 and began on 16 March during a naval arms race between France and Britain in steam-powered ships of the line.
-Slightly longer than London at 214 ft 4 in, she measured 2,739 tons burthen and displaced 3707 LT.
-During her sea trials on 3 July 1860, the ship reached 11.5 knots from her Maudslay, Sons and Field engine that produced 2246 ihp.
+The conversion of Rodney was ordered on 5 February 1859 and began on 16 March during a naval arms race between France and Britain in screw-powered ships of the line.
+Slightly longer than her sisters at 214 ft 4 in, she measured 2,736 tons burthen and displaced 3126 LT.
+Her crew increased to 850 officers and ratings.
+During her sea trials on 3 July 1860, the ship reached 11.5 knots from her Maudslay, Sons and Field engine that produced 2246 ihp, although she was not fitted with her masts, rigging, or stores.

+The lower gun deck armament of the converted ships consisted of eighteen 8-inch (65 cwt) shell guns and fourteen 32-pounders (56 cwt).
+The upper gun deck had six 8-inch shell guns and twenty-eight 32-pounders (56 cwt).
+The combined armament of the forecastle and quarterdeck totalled twenty-four 32-pounders (42 cwt) and a single 68-pounder (95 cwt) pivot gun.